bernatferragut/CCT/Explorations/AI 2.md

 <img src="./assets/images/pm-ai-tm/still.png" width="25%">

-## Extension
+## Extensions

 You can try training the Machine with these other sign

 <img src="./assets/images/pm-ai-tm/signs.jpg" width="100%">

-You can try to change the background by rotating your computer 45° on the right or the left and see if the training still works
+You can try to change the background by turning your computer 45° to the right or the left and see if the training still works.
-You can also try having someone do the signs in front of the camera and see if it still works
+You can also try having someone else do the same signs in front of the camera and see if it still works for a different person.

 ## Reflection

-> Why one category is just about standing still?
+> Why is one category just about standing still?

 In order to recognize signing gestures, the machine has to understand standing still.
 This is what you are doing by training the orange category.